TrebledJ/trebledj.github.io/content/posts/ctf/2023-10-maple/2023-10-02-maplectf-2023-mostly-harmless.md

 `"C[C[x]]"` is quoted to forward-reference `C`.
 (We declare and use it in the same statement.)
 {% endalert %}

+And here's the applied rules:

 1. $CT <:^?
 NCU$
 2. $\rightsquigarrow NNCCT <:^?
 NCU$ (**Super**)
 3. $\rightsquigarrow NCCT :>^?
 CU$ (**Cancel**)
 4. $\rightsquigarrow NCCT :>^?
 NNCCU$ (**Super**)
 5. $\rightsquigarrow CCT <:^?
 NCCU$ (**Cancel**)
 6. (and so on...)

+As you may notice, we started with $CT <:^?
+NCU$, but after 4 steps, another $C$ joined the party.
+Inductively, this will continue to grow forever (or until `mypy` runs out of space).

 ### Python Type Hints are Turing Complete